robbylew/robertlewisdev-v2/pages/chat.md

 art: plum
 ---

-If you are an employer or someone interested in discussing projects or collaboration opportunities, please feel free to reach out to me via email.
+If you are interested in discussing projects or collaboration opportunities, please feel free to reach out to me via email.

 ---